jamesshore/ergotest/README.md

 I built Ergotest because I wanted a tool I could automate easily.
 Compared to other testing tools, Ergotest is:

-* Simple to understand with a great automation API and thorough documentation
+* Simple to understand, with thorough documentation
+* Designed for automation, with an easy-to-use automation API
 * Small and easy to audit, with no dependencies
 * Very fast